Admiralen-class destroyers

 Max speed 34 knots

 Evertsen Deployed as convoy escort during 1940-1942.
-In February 1942, she became part of the Western Striking Force, a squadron based at Batavia.
+In February 1942, she became part of the Western Striking Force, a squadron of Allied ships based at Batavia.
 During its last sortie in the night of February 27 and 28, it became seperated from the main force, after which she returned to her base on the 28th.
-During the following night, she was ordered to escape to Colombo via Sunda Strait, but the ship was intercepted by the Japanese destroyers Murakumo and Shirakumo enroute.
+During the following night, she was ordered to escape to Colombo via Sunda Strait, but the ship was intercepted by the Japanese destroyers Murakumo and Shirakumo en route.
 Several hits caused a large fire, after which the captain saw no other option than to beach his ship on the reef Seboekoe Besar.
-Nine men were killed.
-More information here
+Nine men were killed, the others were captured and imprisoned for the duration of the war.

 Piet Hein In the night of February 19 and 20, she was part of the Allied force which tried to destroy the Japanese invasion forces at Bali.
 During the following gunfight, she was hit by shells and several torpedoes, after which she sank with the loss of 64 crew.
 More information here